Written by: Savannah Alday

 Fan projects are organized efforts by fans or artist teams that help all fans be seen.
 They are typically events that are organized prior to the concert and then go into action at the show.
 Fan projects for concerts are the most typical form, but the types of projects vary.
 To help give you an idea of what they look like, we’ve highlighted the best fan projects that stood out.

-Through With The Band’s app, fans were able to assemble, making the plan to fill every cup holder in the arena with a different colored card matching the colors of the rainbow, which they distributed according to section.
+Fans were able to assemble, making the plan to fill every cup holder in the arena with a different colored card matching the colors of the rainbow, which they distributed according to section.
 These slips of paper were no larger than a 5x8 index card.
-Fans would take them out once Kacey started to sing her song “Rainbow” and hold their phone’s flashlight underneath to illuminate the card.
+Fans would take them out once Kacey started to sing her song “Rainbow,” and hold their phone’s flashlight underneath to illuminate the card.
 The glowing rainbow filled the arena with an aura of magic that had both Kacey and her fans in awe.
 It was truly a special experience for everyone there.

 Fan projects also have the ability to empower important messages.